Amjad50/Emerald/book/src/kernel/acpi/aml.md

 Just to share here, since this is a documentation and all.

-Generally, parsing `AML` is not that hard, its a binary format, we can read the `opcode` and know what term type we need.
+Generally, parsing `AML` is not that hard, it's a binary format, we can read the `opcode` and know what term type we need.

 The issue is one thing, `method calls`.